Wednesday, June 18, 2025

 Seemab Asif is a distinguished educationist renowned for her extensive experience with national and international organizations.
 She holds Master's degrees in International Relations, Economics, and Education, each earned with top honors.
 In 2024, she was honored with the Best Female Educationist national award.
 A prominent figure in Pakistan's Christian community, Asif is celebrated as one of the 100 accomplished Christians in Pakistan.

-Asif serves as a master trainer for the Sindh Police, having authored 14 training manuals and excelling in the 2020 UN SAAT Examination.
-She is also a dedicated faculty member at St. Patrick's College, Karachi.
+Asif served as a master trainer for the Sindh Police, having authored 14 training manuals and excelling in the 2020 UN SAAT Examination.
+She was a dedicated faculty member at St. Patrick's College, Karachi.
 Her active involvement in various organizations has garnered numerous awards, recognizing her significant contributions to education and women's empowerment.

 - Advertisement -spot_img